compas-dev/compas/CONTRIBUTING.md

    ```

 5. Start making your changes to the **master** branch (or branch off of it).
+6. Auto-format your code using `black -l 180 <path_to_source_file>`.
-6. Make sure all tests still pass:
+7. Make sure all tests still pass:

    ```bash
    invoke test
    ```

-7. Add yourself to `AUTHORS.md`.
+8. Add yourself to `AUTHORS.md`.
-8. Commit your changes and push your branch to GitHub.
+9. Commit your changes and push your branch to GitHub.
-9. Create a [pull request](https://help.github.com/articles/about-pull-requests/) through the GitHub website.
+10. Create a [pull request](https://help.github.com/articles/about-pull-requests/) through the GitHub website.

 During development, use [pyinvoke](http://docs.pyinvoke.org/) tasks on the
 command line to ease recurring operations: